xu4-engine/u4/README.md

 Status
 ------

-The game is fully playable and can display the original DOS EGA and upgraded VGA graphics.
+The game is fully playable and can use the original DOS EGA and upgraded VGA graphics.

+Some optional features have been added such as reagent mixing similar to Ultima 5, speech for non-player characters, and unique spell sounds.

 Some thoughts for possible improvements:
  - Ultima 5 style aiming in combat (i.e. allow angle shots)